LucasH22/seattle911calls/README.md

-# Seattle 911 Calls – Lambda Architecture Project
+# Seattle Fire Department 911 Dispatches – MPCS 53014 Final Project

 This project implements a lambda-architecture application for Seattle Fire Department 911 dispatches.
 It ingests historical call data into Hive (batch layer), streams new calls from the live Seattle 911 API into Kafka and Spark Streaming (speed layer), and runs a web dashboard via a Node.js/Express app backed by HBase (serve layer).